jsuereth/scala-arm/README.md

-# Scala Automatic Resource Management
+# Scala Automatic Resource Management - TEST PULL REQUEST

 This project is an attempt to provide an Automatic-Resource-Management library for the scala distribution.
 It is based off of code contributed to the Scalax project.